A few people have asked where I stand on the Adani mine. Again, I am opposed to it many grounds and have been vocal in

 - Read my letter to the Premier of Queensland for 30 March 2017) (LINK)

 - Read a motion passed by the Bellinger River Branch (LINK)

-Here are two transcripts from Labor’s decision makers, Mark Butler and Tony Burke, indicating that Labor will deal with the problems associated with the project when it gets into government.
+Here are three transcripts from Labor’s decision makers, Mark Butler, Tony Burke and Andrew Leigh, indicating that Labor will deal with the problems associated with the project when it gets into government.